parallelchain-io/parallelchain-protocol/Blockchain.md

 The ParallelChain blockchain is a sequence of blocks, which in turn are sequences of transactions.

 Executing a transaction creates a receipt, a compact description of what happened in a transaction.
 When a validator becomes the leader, it uses the runtime to execute pending transactions, and then packs admissible transactions and their receipts into a block.
-It then passes the block to the consensus provider, which works to replicate the block in all replicas.
+It then passes the block to a consensus library called [HotStuff-rs](https://github.com/parallelchain-io/hotstuff_rs), which works to replicate the block in all replicas.

-This document specifies the block-level features of this flow.
+This chapter specifies the "block-level" features of this flow.
 It is organized into three sections:
-1. The [first section](#blockchain-data-types) specifies the data types that are included in the blockchain, this includes chiefly transaction and block.
+1. The [first section](#data-types) specifies the data types that are included in the blockchain.
+This includes, chiefly, block and transaction.
-2. The [second section](#replication) specifies how the ParallelChain protocol uses HotStuff-rs to replicate the blockchain.
+2. The [second section](#replication) explains how the protocol safely replicates the blockchain in multiple replicas.
+This includes how replicas use HotStuff-rs to achieve consensus on blocks.
-3. Throughout this document, we define several constants that we  generally refer to as "limits", things like the maximum size of blocks, or the maximum time replicas wait for a leader to propose a block before listening to the next leader.
-These limits are decided through semi-standardized experiments on real hardware.
-These are described in the [third and final section](#deciding-limits).
+3. The [third section](#deciding-limits) describes the semi-standardized experiments we used to decide the values of a set of constants called "limits" which we introduce throughout this chapter.
+Limits set upper-bounds on network resource consumption.
+This includes, for example, the maximum size of blocks.

-## Blockchain data types
+## Data types

 ### Block